-CTMS Transfer automates the daily transfer of Study data from a CRO Vault to a Sponsor Vault, assuming both organizations use Vault CTMS.
+CTMS Transfer automates the daily transfer of Study data between CRO and Sponsor Vaults, assuming both organizations use Veeva CTMS.
 This is most useful in situations where Sponsors contract with CROs to fully manage their Studies.
-CTMS Transfer simplifies data transfers between the CRO and the Sponsor Vault CTMS system and gives Sponsors read-only access to their trial data updated daily.
+CTMS Transfer simplifies data transfers between the CRO and the Sponsor Vault CTMS system and gives Sponsors read-only access to their trial data and CROs read-only access to Oversight Issue data, both updated daily.

 Additionally, steady state, superseded, and obsolete Monitoring Documents transfer to the target Vault using the TMF Document document type.
 Obsolete documents only transfer if they were previously transferred as steady state or superseded.

 Vault sets the External Transfer field of transferred records to Yes.
 These records are read-only and cannot be modified in the target Vault.
-Additionally, only standard fields and values are transferred.
-Records using custom picklist values, lifecycle states, or object types must be mapped accordingly in the CRO Vault to transfer.
+Additionally, Vault only transfers standard fields and values.
+Records using custom picklist values, lifecycle states, or object types for in-scope fields must be mapped accordingly in the source Vault to transfer.

 Transfer Enablement